 The Barma have been followers of the Islamic faith since the sixteenth century.
 They are devout Muslims who read the Koran, say daily prayers, practice polygamy, and avoid alcohol.
-Some make a pilgrimage to Mecca, if they can afford to do so.
-A mosque is located in each village.
-The men regularly gather there for prayer.
-Islamic schools are set up in many towns.
+Some make a pilgrimage to Mecca if they can afford to do so.
+They have a mosque in each village where men gather for prayer and many towns have Islamic schools.
 Adolescent males attend the schools and are taught the laws written in the Koran.
 As far as we know there are no Christian believers among them.

 * Scripture Prayers for the Barma in Nigeria.

 Pray that the tragedies faced by the Barma people will awaken them to their spiritual needs that can only be met by allowing Jesus Christ to take control of their lives.
 Pray for a movement to Christ that will be a testimony of grace, mercy and love for those who are unwilling or afraid of his lordship.
 Pray for the Lord to show himself powerful to Barma leaders so they will know that true holiness and righteousness can come to their people.

 |Profile Source: Joshua Project|